COVID-19 Safety Procedures

 The YMCA of San Diego County is dedicated to providing a safe and welcoming environment for all its members and guests.
 The YMCA is an organization open to all people.
 We welcome and value individuals of all ages, races, ethnicities, religions, gender identities, abilities, and sexual orientations.
 We are committed to having programs and services that embrace diversity, respecting the people and needs of our communities.

 To promote safety, all individuals are asked to act appropriately and follow the rules/guidelines at all times within our facility or when participating in our programs.
+The YMCA of San Diego is an anti-racist, diverse, and inclusive service organization, which prohibits hate, racism, and discrimination within our YMCA and the communities we serve.
 We expect persons using the Y to act maturely, to behave responsibly, and to respect the rights and dignity of others.
 The following actions listed below are behaviors considered inappropriate in our facilities and programs, and therefore not allowed.
 Please note there are additional rules not included on this list.

 - Using or possessing illegal chemicals (drugs) on YMCA property, in YMCA vehicles, and at Y-sponsored programs